Liberal Democratic Party (Japan): 1996–2009

-In a party leadership election held on 23 September 2007, the LDP elected Yasuo Fukuda as its president.
+In the 2007 LDP leadership election, held on 23 September, the LDP elected Yasuo Fukuda as its president, succeeding Abe who had resigned.
 Fukuda defeated Tarō Asō for the post, receiving 330 votes against 197 votes for Aso.
-However Fukuda resigned suddenly in September 2008, and Asō became Prime Minister after winning the presidency of the LDP in a five-way election.
+Fukuda resigned suddenly in September 2008, and Asō became Prime Minister after winning the 2008 LDP presidential election against four other candidates.
 In the 2009 general election, the LDP was roundly defeated, winning only 118 seats—easily the worst defeat of a sitting government in modern Japanese history, and also the first real transfer of political power in the post-war era.
 Accepting responsibility for this severe defeat, Aso announced his resignation as LDP president on election night.
-Sadakazu Tanigaki was elected leader of the party on 28 September 2009.
+Sadakazu Tanigaki won the 2009 LDP leadership election on 28 September.